Informfully/Documentation/docs/source/methods.rst

 * Add an article to the Reading List of the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 **readingList.article.remove**

 * Remove an article from the Reading List of the current user
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 signins
 -------